psachs21/react-styleguidist/Readme.md

 ## Configuration

-You can change some settings in the `styleguide.config.js` file in your project’s root folder.
+You can change some settings in the `styleguide.config.js` file.

-### rootDir
+### componentsToDocDir

 Type: `String`, required

-Your app’s frontend root folder (eg. `./lib`).
+Your app’s frontend components folder (eg. `./lib`).
 Should not point to a folder with the Styleguidist config and `node_modules` folder.
+Must be relative to configuration file.

+## rootDir

+Type: `String`, required

+This directory is used to render the styleguide.
+Also relative to configuration file.

 ### components

 Type: `String`, required

 - String: a [glob pattern](https://github.com/isaacs/node-glob#glob-primer) that matches all your component modules.
-Relative to the `rootDir`.
+Relative to the `componentsToDocDir`.
 - Function: function that returns an array of modules.

 If your components look like `components/Button.js` or `components/Button/Button.js` or `components/Button/index.js`: